-Working in your chosen field is how you learn about the specifics of a career path.
-Some things just need to be learned outside of the classroom, and that’s where CCV’s Professional Field Experience (PFE) course comes into play.
+Working in your chosen field is a great way to learn the specifics of a potential career path, and CCV’s Professional Field Experience (PFE) course is designed to help you do that.
 While not as intensive as an internship but more enriching than a volunteer experience, PFE is built into most degree and certificate programs at CCV.
 It’s a combination of in-class academic work and hands-on study, working with your instructor and with a business or organization in your field.

 How Does It Work?